- What are the COVID-19 policies in campus housing?

-For 2021-2022 premium rooms are located in Blackwell Hall.
+Premium rooms are located in Blackwell Hall.
 Premium rooms are typically in newer buildings with newer amenities and therefore are priced differently than standard rooms in other locations.
 Blackwell is a premium building with new construction with a large gym, well-appointed common spaces and floor lounges, and cutting-edge amenities in student rooms.

-For 2021-2022, premium apartments are available in Clark Kerr.
+Premium apartments are available in Clark Kerr.
 Clark Kerr premium apartments are recently renovated and come with new finishes and a spacious floor plan.

-For 2021-2022, Clark Kerr campus has triple large rooms available.
+Clark Kerr campus has triple large rooms available.
 Standard triple rooms include bunk beds.
 Clark Kerr triple large rooms are larger bedrooms that allow all three students to have a bed on the ground, with no bunk beds.

-For 2021-2022, Unit 1 minisuite and Unit 2 minisuite buildings have triple minisuite small rooms.
+Unit 1 minisuite and Unit 2 minisuite buildings have triple minisuite small rooms.
 These rooms are smaller in size than other triples in these locations and have only two closets.
 Therefore, they are priced more affordably.